Scope Creep: Definition, Causes and How to Prevent It

 Discuss deliverables, timelines, milestones, duties, and responsibilities both for you and your client.
 Collaborate to outline a clear plan of action that will help you both meet the project goal.
 As you gather a list of requirements, be sure to speak with all stakeholders involved to ensure you don’t overlook any client expectations.

-4. Create a back up plan
+4. Create a backup plan

 Projects rarely move from start to finish without a few hiccups.
 As part of your initial preparation, put a backup plan in place.
 Define a process for addressing scope creep: discuss who will be responsible for reviewing and approving requested changes or additions, how long timelines can be extended, and the cost associated with extra work.